juliomendez20/mars-rover/README.md

 ##Problems I ran into.

 Understanding the wrapping concept.
-I was confuse by the phrase (planets are spheres after all).
-I have developed the wrapping functionality for a 2D grid.
+I was confuse by the phrase (planets are spheres after all) I understand wrapping as Pac-man game, when I out of the screen I go to other edge and that is how I have implemented.

 ##Things that can be improved